 In this section, we provide summary data for each type of non-market housing, including utilization information from providers of those services in Mesa County and the relative proportion of capacity that has been utilized by PEH in the past year.
-Table 9 shows the service providers that are active in Mesa County and the type of non-market housing they provide.
+Table 9 shows the service providers that are active in Mesa County and the type of non-market housing they provide, while Table 10 shows capacity estimates by service provider and in total for those that were able to provide data.
+Not all service providers were able to provide data on recent utilization or capacity.